Introduction

 Databricks writer error: "A table name or table qualifier was not specified for feature type ‘<feature-type-here>’"

 You'll see this error in the translation log.
 The correct schema has not been set on the Databricks writer feature type.
-For the Databricks writer, the schema is set to “default” automatically.
+For the Databricks writer, the schema is automatically set to “default”.
 If you are using a different schema name, you will need to set this.

 The Databricks Reader error: "[Databricks][DatabricksJDBCDriver](500593) Communication link failure.
 Failed to connect to server.
 Reason: HTTP Response code: 403, Error message: Unknown."

 The user-created Databricks personal access token (PAT) may have expired.
-A new access token will need to be created and used in your Databricks Database Connection.
+A new access token must be created and used in your Databricks Database Connection.

 Databricks writer error: "Invalid configuration value detected for fs.azure.account.key"